1Forge/php-forex-quotes/README.md

-# PHPForexQuotes
+# ForexQuotes

-PHPForexQuotes is a PHP Library for fetching realtime forex quotes
+ForexQuotes is a PHP Library for fetching realtime forex quotes

 # Table of Contents